 What is one marketing strategy (other than referrals) that you’re using that works really well to generate new business?

-I have scheduled personal meetings with most of my client’s Chartered Professional Accountants (CPAs) to learn about their practice and tell them more about my practice with the possibility of referring each other when the opportunity presents itself.
+I have scheduled personal meetings with most of my client’s accountants to learn about their practice and tell them more about my practice with the possibility of referring each other when the opportunity presents itself.
 By showing the CPAs the kind of work that I do, I am able to generate referrals from them to their clients.
 I have also done this with client’s attorneys, but with less success.